 Q5: Who is required to submit English proficiency test scores?
 Which test scores should I submit?

-A5: International applicants who have not completed their last three years of formal education entirely in English are required to submit test scores.
+A5: International applicants who have not completed their last five years of formal education entirely in English are required to submit test scores.

 Q6: What are the minimum English Proficiency test scores necessary for admission?

-A6: There are no set minimum scores, but students are expected to have sufficient ability to take courses taught in English.
-English language proficiency test scores will be considered in conjunction with other application material, including the Statement of Purpose and the interview.
+A6: There are no set minimum score requirements, but students are expected to have sufficient ability to take courses taught in English.
+English language proficiency test scores will be considered in conjunction with other application material, including short essays and an interview.

 Q7: Is Japanese ability required?

 A7: No, Japanese language ability is not required for admission to the Discovery Program.
 However, non-native speakers of Japanese are highly encouraged to acquire at least basic language skills for daily life by taking classes in Okayama University’s Japanese language program after enrollment.
-All students who wish to enroll in Japanese language classes will sit for the placement test after enrollment and will be placed in Japanese classes appropriate to their levels.
+All students who wish to enroll in Japanese language classes will write a placement test after enrollment and will be placed in Japanese classes appropriate to their levels.

 Q8: Should I submit SAT, ACT, EJU, or other standardized test scores?

 A8: If available, please submit as supplementary material.
 However, standardized test scores are not required.

 Q9: I am graduating from an IB school.
 Can I apply for the program without an IB Full Diploma?

 Q10: What is the difference between the Letter of Academic Evaluation and the Letter of Recommendation?